dojo/docs/dijit/_editor/plugins.rst

 |

-* `dijit._editor.plugins.LinkDialog <dijit/_editor/plugins/LinkDialog>`_  -- **STABLE** -- A plugin that enables a hyperlink editor for dijit.Editor.
-This provides the two commands 'unlink' and 'createlink' as registrable toolbar plugins in the editor.
+* `dijit._editor.plugins.LinkDialog <dijit/_editor/plugins/LinkDialog>`_  -- **STABLE** -- A plugin that enables a hyperlinks and image insert support for dijit.Editor.
+This provides the two commands 'createlink' and 'insertImage' as registrable toolbar plugins in the editor.

 |